 Follow these topics:

 Phillip Thompson is responsible for all aspects of Thornton Tomasetti’s defense business in the U.K. and Europe.
-This encompasses the fields of naval survivability, building protective design and advanced modeling techniques including project management, R&D and strategic development.
+This encompasses the fields of naval survivability, building protective design and security and advanced modeling techniques including project management, R&D and strategic development.

 Explosive Effects Specialist